PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 When not using the optional third parameter, the random-number-generator seed offset is zero.
-In the example above, the offset is one, which generates a sample in `a2014-1.in` that is completely different from the sample in the `a2014.in` file.
+In the example above, the offset is one, which generates a sample in the `a2014-1.in` file that is completely different from the sample in the `a2014.in` file.
 The third parameter have any value in the \[0,1000\] range, which allows generation of as many as one thousand alternative samples.

 (3) Generate a random sample of 100,000 tax filing units for 2013 that have itemized-deduction expenses but no child-care expenses.